Browse Policies & Filtering

 - Roaming clients (device agents), agents are how AD group info reaches ScoutDNS

-- Configure Entra ID based policies, the Entra-ID counterpart
+- Entra ID group policies, the Entra-ID counterpart

 - Working with policies, defining the policies that AD groups get mapped to